 This is for anyone who wants to drive California’s iconic Pacific Coast Highway but can’t be bothered figuring out where to stop, shop and stay!
-I’ve done the work for you, all you need to do is bookmark this post, or share it on your Facebook page, and voila, drive like the wind!
+I’ve done the work for you, all you need to do is bookmark this post and drive like the wind!

 I call it the no-brainer itinerary of five glorious days starting in Los Angeles, spending two nights in beautiful Santa Barbara, one night at Big Sur and one night in Santa Cruz via Monterey and Pebble Beach before arriving in San Francisco.

 First, lets allay all fears of driving in the States.
 It’s a doddle!

 But second, make sure you have a GPS.
 I took mine from home and downloaded US maps before I left for about $70.
 Money well spent, let me tell you.
 However if your GPS is a smart-alec like mine, he’ll try and take you on the shortest route rather than the most scenic.
 Hence taking off the wrong way for the first mile inland to the Los Angeles freeway.
 However, once onto him, we fooled him by putting coastal destinations along our route and adding new ones as we reached them.

 Ok, so starting in LA’s stunning beach town of Santa Monica for two days of R&R after our flight from New Zealand at the majestic Fairmont Hotel (with an enormous 130-year old fig tree in the front), we shopped the Third Street Promenade (two blocks from the hotel).

 The Fairmont is the regular hangout of Amazing Race guy Phil Keoghan (I know this because I saw him there with a clip board and an ear piece).
 My travel buddy Kate and I had a bungalow room which we got to by weaving past the pool and outdoor nooks for playing chess or chatting with friends, around the garden and turned left at the water fountain.
 It’s plush and old and they serve the best chicken liver parfait (read fluffy pate) I’ve ever tasted.